-- 2. 120 volts A.C. is supplied to the primary winding of the power transformer and is converted to about 3.2 volts A.C. output on the filament winding, and approximately 2360 volts A.C. on the high voltage winding. - 3.
-The filament winding voltage heats the magnetron filament and the H.V. winding voltage is sent to a voltage doubler circuit.

-- 4. The microwave energy produced by the magnetron is channelled through the waveguide into the cavity feedbox, and then into the cavity where the food is placed to be cooked. - 5.
-Upon completion of the cooking time, the power transformer, oven lamp, etc. are turned off, and the generation of microwave energy is stopped.
+- 120 volts A.C. is supplied to the primary winding of the power transformer and is converted to about 3.3 volts A.C. output on the filament winding, and approximately 2370 volts A.C. on the high voltage winding. - 3.
+The filament winding voltage heats the magnetron filament and the H.V. winding voltage is sent to a voltage doubler circuit. - The microwave energy produced by the magnetron is channelled through the waveguide into the cavity feedbox, and then into the cavity where the food is placed to be cooked. - Upon completion of the cooking time, the power transformer, oven lamp, etc. are turned off, and the generation of microwave energy is stopped.
 The oven will revert to the OFF condition. - 6.
-When the door is opened during a cook cycle, the monitor switch, door sensing switch, secondary interlock switch, relay (RY1) and primary interlock relay are activated with the following results.
+When the door is opened during a cook cycle, the monitor switch, door sensing switch, primary interlock switch, relay (RY1) and secondary interlock relay are activated with the following results.
 The circuits to the turntable motor, the cooling fan motor, and the high voltage components are de-energized, the oven lamp remains on, and the digital read-out displays the time still remaining in the cook cycle when the door was opened. - 7.
-The monitor switch electrically monitors the operation of the secondary interlock switch and primary interlock relay and is mechanically associated with the door so that it will function in the following sequence. - (1) When the door opens from the closed position, the primary interlock relay (RY2) and secondary interlock switch open their contacts.
+The monitor switch electrically monitors the operation of

+- the primary interlock switch and secondary interlock relay and is mechanically associated with the door so that it will function in the following sequence. - (1) When the door opens from the closed position, the secondary interlock relay (RY2) and primary interlock switch open their contacts.
 And contacts of the relay (RY1) remains closed.
 Then the monitor switch contacts close. - (2) When the door is closed from the open position, the monitor switch contacts open first.
-Then the contacts of the secondary interlock switch and door sensing switch close.
+Then the contacts of the primary interlock switch and door sensing switch close.
 And contacts of the relay (RY1) open.

-If the secondary interlock switch and primary interlock relay (RY2) fail with the contacts closed when the door is opened, the closing of the monitor switch contacts will form a short circuit through the monitor fuse, secondary interlock switch, relay (RY1) and primary interlock relay (RY2), causing the monitor fuse to blow.
+If the primary interlock switch and secondary interlock relay (RY2) fail with the contacts closed when the door is opened, the closing of the monitor switch contacts will form a short circuit through the monitor fuse, primary interlock switch, relay (RY1) and secondary interlock relay (RY2), causing the monitor fuse to blow.

-POWER LEVEL 0% TO 100% COOKING
+POWER LEVEL P-0 TO P-90 COOKING